(Updated: March 5, 2018)

 What does this mean exactly?

-With that in mind, let's look at some leading PR tactics that will extend the life of your media coverage.
+With that in mind, let's look at how to do a PR campaign, and how to get good pr for your company.
+The following are 10 PR campaign strategies and leading PR tactics that will extend the life of your media coverage.

 1. Display your own press.
 Simply link to your press coverage on your site's news or media section.
 For extra emphasis, splash a headline on your home page and link it to any amazing, recent coverage.
 You can even include a small yet impressive blurb from the article that will make people want to read the entire thing.